doxeylab/learn-genomics-in-linux/task6/README.md

 wget http://ftp.sra.ebi.ac.uk/vol1/fastq/SRR098/SRR098038/SRR098038.fastq.gz
 ```

+## Mapping your reads to the reference genome

 Before we can map reads with `bwa` (note: `bowtie` is another option), we need to index the reference genome.
 This can be done with `bwa index`.

 ```